furkankaratas43/furkankaratas43/README.md

 I'm Furkan 🧔

-I live in Eskisehir.
-I have developed myself on the web for over 9 years.
-I am currently working as a full stack developer at the software company👨‍💻.
+I live in Ankara.
+I have developed myself on the web for over 10 years.
+I am currently working as a Software and Support Specialist👨‍💻.

 ## ⚡ Technologies
 Talk to me about